Chapter 7 Law Enforcement Officers Killed and Assaulted (LEOKA)

 • 10:01pm - 12:00am

-We’ll look at these time chunks in Figure 7.11 which shows the total number of assaults by time of day from 1971 to 2018 in Phoenix, Arizona.
-The most common times for officers to be assaulted looks like a mirror image of when crime is highest: late night and early morning.
+We will look at these time chunks in Figure 7.12 which shows the total number of assaults by time of day from 1971 to 2018 in Phoenix, Arizona.
+The most common times for officers to be assaulted looks pretty similar to when crime is highest: late night and early morning.
 The 12:01am to 2am chunk is the most common time followed by 10pm to midnight, with assaults increasing at the day grows later and at its lowest point from 6-8am.
-This strongly suggests that officers are assaulted at crime scenes, such as responding to crimes or making arrests.
+This strongly suggests that officers are assaulted at crime scenes, such as responding to crimes or making arrests.62

 The number of assaults against Phoenix Police Department officers by hourly grouping for all years with data available, 1971-2018.